 Images of the “Spock’s Brain” remote show a label on the back of these tubes:

-(Image: Karl Tate on Flickr
+(Image: Karl Tate on Flickr, phase pistol on the RPF)

 However, I’m not confident that this label appears on the “Cage” comms we see on screen: